What you need to know about tree ferns for a cool climate

 You also need to support it until it establishes.
 Unusually, however, you can place rocks or stones in the planting holes to help hold it up.
 Because the whole trunk is a root system you won’t cause problems with the roots the way you would if you did this with an ordinary tree.

-Where to plant a tree fern
+Where to plant them?

 Tree ferns like light, but they can burn in direct sunlight.
 They are happiest under a light canopy of other trees.